Activists block 10 oil facilities across UK to demand immediate halt to new fossil fuel projects

-Hundreds of supporters of the Just Stop Oil coalition and Extinction Rebellion blocked ten critical oil facilities near London, Birmingham and Southampton to demand that the UK government stop funding new fossil fuel projects in the UK.
+Hundreds of supporters of the Just Stop Oil coalition and Extinction Rebellion blocked ten critical oil facilities near London, Birmingham and Southampton to demand that the UK government stops funding new fossil fuel projects in the UK.

 In its statement, the Just Stop Oil coalition quoted Fatih Birol, Executive Director of the International Energy Agency, to further underscore its aims and get its point across: “If governments are serious about the climate crisis, there can be no new investments in oil, gas and coal, from now – from this year.”

 The activities undertaken to successfully block these terminals were varied.
 Some people sat in the road to block oil tankers from leaving each site, while others climbed on top of oil tankers, including over 30 young people at the Navigator Oil Terminal in Thurrock.

 Extinction Rebellion blocked three oil terminals – Esso’s West London terminal, ExxonMobil’s Hythe terminal, and BP’s Hamble terminal – while Just Stop Oil blocked the remaining seven: Inter Terminals UK, Navigator terminals Thames, Buncefield Oil Depot, Esso Petroleum Co, Purfleet Fuels Terminal, Kingsbury Oil Terminal, and BP Oil Depot.